BPenserini/BPenserini.github.io/index.markdown

 # This Website
 My goal in creating this website is to highlight some of my academic and professional contributions, as well as some of my personal projects.
 I intend to make occasional updates as current projects develop and new ones are started.

-This site was last updated on April 29, 2024.
+This site was last updated on May 2, 2024.

 # Curriculum Vitae
 Here's a [link to my current CV](https://drive.google.com/file/d/12hiKKM47adqKtgQ6-fICWA6kbE0W7rL4/view?usp=sharing) (Updated 4/28/24).